daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 title: Reflections on DALLE-3, and using it to generate art for Edgar Allan Poe's short stories
 ---

-WIP

 I'm a longtime chatgpt user, but a very recent user of its image generation capabilities ([DALLE-3](https://openai.com/index/dall-e-3-is-now-available-in-chatgpt-plus-and-enterprise/)).

-I generated over 100 images in the last two weeks.
-It was a frustrating experience to say the least.
-If you want an image with even a basic level of specificity and detail, you're going to end up disappointed.
-This post goes into the details.
+I generated over 100 images in the last two weeks for my upcoming NFT collection (more on that in a future post).
+It was a frustrating experience to say the least... if you want an image with even a basic level of specificity and detail, you're going to end up disappointed.
+This post is a reflection on my experience, my understanding of current limitations, and some suggestions for your own image prompts.

-But first, I want to be clear that current state-of-the-art models are extremely impressive for what they are!
+First, I want to be clear that current models are extremely impressive for what they are!
 Just look at [where we were two years ago compared to where we are now](https://medium.com/@junehao/comparing-ai-generated-images-two-years-apart-2022-vs-2024-6c3c4670b905).
-I have immense respect and admiration for all the researchers and engineers working on this tech.
+I have immense respect and admiration for all the researchers and engineers working innovating in this space.
 This post is more about expectation setting.
-If you're trying to depict a detailed scene, with all the characters in the right place, doing the right action, etc. you're going to have a bad time, because these models just can't do it.
+If you're trying to depict a detailed scene, with all the characters in the right place, doing the right action, and so on, you're going to have a bad time, because these models just can't do it.
 The alternate explanation, to maintain some humility, is that I'm a terrible prompter.
 Not at all unlikely.

+I divided my evaluation of its limitations into four categories
+1. Quantity: how many of something you want in the image
+2. Orientation: how is the thing in your image positioned
+3. Action: what is the thing in your image doing
+4. Artistic style
+5. Content policy violations, and working within its boundaries

+Let's look at each one in turn.

 ### Quantity
 It struggles to fulfill a prompt that asks for a specific quantity of things.
 Example: